mathybit/py-amp-scope/README.md

-## Corrections
+## Using Corrections

 Corrections are always **optional and off by default**.
 To use this feature, you must run the calibration scripts first, which generates the necessary correction files.

 ### Receive correction

 - Receive correction is applied after capture.
 Sweep harmonic components are corrected at their own harmonic frequencies, not only at the fundamental.
-- Direct and isolated receive profiles are loaded independently according to the selected path.
-- While optional, my experiments show that using receive correction is beneficial.
+- While optional, my experiments show that using **receive correction is beneficial**.

 ### Send correction